raytheonbbn/parliament/jena/Docker/Readme.md

 To stop the running container use:

     docker stop parliament
-Note: if you have not set up a volume for persistent storage (mapped to "Parliament/kb-data" as above), all data will be lost when it is stopped.
+Note: if you have not set up a volume for persistent storage (mapped to "Parliament/kb-data" as above), all data will be lost if the container is removed.